Free Shipping on all orders over $5 in the U.S.

 The psychoactive cannabinoid THC is popular for medicinal and recreational uses because of its psychoactive effects, while CBD is popular because of its long list of possible therapeutic benefits and non-psychoactive effects.
 CBC does not cause psychoactive effects, so it will not make you feel "high."

-However, it does provide very similar therapeutic benefits to CBD products, with additional benefits for discomfort.
-So, what is CBC?
+However, it does provide similar therapeutic benefits to CBD products, with additional benefits for discomfort.
+So we come to the main question, what is CBC?
 CBC is a cannabinoid from the cannabis plant that may directly assist with discomfort found in the body.

 What Does CBC Stand For?